Alisa-Mikhailovna/BlackShores-AzurLane/README.md

 - **TW**: com.hkmanjuu.azurlane.gp

 ## How to setup
-Download the APKs from the draft releases
+- Download the APKs from the draft releases
+- Take OBB from ApkPure [v8.2.1](https://apkpure.com/id/azur-lane-apk/com.YoStarEN.AzurLane/download/8.2.1)